 The downside of growing plants indoors is that they can miss out on some of the nutrients naturally available to outdoor plants.
-To ensure that they are still getting all of those nutrients, make sure that you are using the correct potting soil.
+For this reason, you need to make sure you are using the correct potting soil.

-The ideal potting soil both drains well but also holds moisture, supports the roots but also provides them with room to breathe.
+The ideal potting soil both drains well and holds moisture.
+This supports the roots while providing them with room to breathe.
 You can use a slow release fertilizer or organic potting mix to provide nutrients without overwhelming the plant.

 Specialty Soils for Indoor Plants

 While all of the above is true for all indoor plants, keep in mind that each one will have different nutritional needs.
-Different plants will have different preferred pH levels, with some thriving in soils that lean more toward acidic, and others thriving in soils that are more balanced.
-Also, the chemical needs of plants greatly differs, with some preferring soil that has high chemical contents, like nitrogen, while that may stifle other plants’ growth.
+Different plants will have different preferred pH levels, with some thriving in soils that lean more toward acidic or alkaline mixtures.
+The chemical needs of plants greatly differs as well, with some preferring soil that has high nitrogen, while that may stifle other plants’ growth.

-Some plants require a special soil, such as an orchid or succulent, that facilitates proper drainage, nutrition, mineral or material content, etc. When you acquire a new plant, it pays off to research soil preferences from the outset to avoid plant illness or failure to thrive later on.
-Our collection of complete indoor plant guides covers an array of common houseplants and includes soil and nutrition for each species.
+Some plants require a special soil, such as an orchid or succulent mix that facilitates proper drainage and, nutritional, mineral or material content, etc. When you acquire a new plant, it pays off to research soil preferences to avoid plant illness or failure later on.

 Caring For Your Soil

 Most soils are peat-based mixes, which is great to a point, however, when peat decomposes it can cause problems for plants.
-Peat is quick to decompose and when it does it decompresses in the pot, packing itself around plant roots, starving them of oxygen.
+Peat is quick to decompose and when it does it compacts itself around plant roots, starving them of oxygen.
 This can also impede drainage, and cause salt-build-ups, which can stress and scorch the plant.

 Below are some ways you can deal with these problems, ensuring that your plants stay healthy for a long period of time even if they are in a peat-based soil.